LeeHansHinLun/ServerJars/README.md

 # IMPORTANT
 We are still in beta, which means this is by no means "complete", so if you want to use it you still have to wait.
+This is a replacement of Songoda's ServerJars updater.
+The only difference is that this directly contacts the software's API instead of the ServerJars API.